soundxyz/sound-protocol/spec.md

 -   Minter modules must implement `IMinterModule.sol`
 -   Minter modules are contracts authorized to mint via a `MINTER_ROLE`, which can only be granted by the edition owner (the artist).
 -   Each minter can define any max token quantity, irrespective of quantities minted by other minters.
-However, all minters are constrained by the `SoundEditionV1.editionMaxMintable`.
-It is up to the artist to initialize the `editionMaxMintable` with a value high enough to accomodate all current & future mints.
+However, all minters are constrained by the quantity set on the edition.
+It is up to the artist to initialize the `editionMaxMintableLower` and `editionMaxMintableHigher` with values high enough to accomodate all current & future mints.
 -   Affiliate fee: Third parties can collect an affiliate fee by setting an address when minting.
 The fee is set by the artist when initializing the mint instance.
 Example use-case: a music blog that exposes a UI to mint songs it is promoting.
 -   Current modules:
     -   `FixedPriceSignatureMinter`